 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 On April 16, 1944 "Black Sunday" took off on a strike mission against Hollandia.
-Returning, the formation encontered severe weather and ran low on fuel.
-After landing at Gusap Airfield, this A-20 ran out of fuel.
+Returning, the formation encountered severe weather and returning ran low on fuel.
+When it landed at Gusap Airfield it ran out of fuel.

-A few weeks later, this A-20 was damaged over Wewak when a bullet entering the canopy and wounding the gunner Sgt Irving Cohen in the leg.
+A few weeks later, damaged over Wewak when a bullet entred the aircaft and wounded gunner Sgt Irving Cohen in the leg.

-On September 18, 1944 the nose wheel collapsed on takeoff, causing structural damage.
+On September 18, 1944 during take off, the nose wheel collapsed on takeoff causing structural damage.
 Afterwards, it was written off.
 Ultimate fate unknown, likely scrapped or otherwise disappeared.
-In total, this A-20 flew , more than 80 combat missions flying from Gusap Airfield and Hollandia Airfield and a total of 35 combat missions piloted by Hambleton.
+In total, this A-20 flew more than 80 combat missions flying from Gusap Airfield and Hollandia Airfield and a total of 35 combat missions piloted by Hambleton.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|